Ideas & Inspiration

 Choosing a kitchen countertop surface is a major decision in terms of cost, aesthetics and the practical function of your kitchen.
 Before you purchase a countertop, it’s important to take into consideration the type of material, durability and color of the countertop.
 Follow this guide to get kitchen countertop ideas for your home.

-These countertops are not made of a solid slab of quartz mineral.
-Instead, they are an engineered stone product.
-Quartz is comprised of about 90 percent of waste by-products from quarrying or the natural stone manufacturing processes.
-Quartz countertops are available in different colors and styles and are durable and less susceptible to scratching than a solid surface counter.
-White quartz works great for a modern kitchen, or if you want an open and airy look.
+Quartz countertops are an engineered stone product made from crushed quartz and resin.
+Quartz is comprised of about 90 percent waste by-products from quarrying or the natural stone manufacturing processes.
+Thanks to this manufacturing process, quartz countertops are more durable and less prone to chipping than a natural slab stone like granite.
+Quartz comes in many different patterns and colors.
+White quartz countertop works great for a modern kitchen and for creating an open and airy look.

-This natural stone is a kitchen favorite of bakers and chefs.
+Marble countertop is a kitchen favorite of bakers and chefs.
 Its unique appearance and veined patterns make it one of the most attractive natural stones.
 It is porous and must be properly sealed and periodically resealed if used in the kitchen.
-Marble is available in three forms—solid slabs, modular marble and tiles.
-Solid slabs are the best choice for countertops.
-White marble is a popular color choice and offers a fresh, modern look for a kitchen.
+Acid will etch marble, so you must be careful with common kitchen acids like lemon juice or wine.
+White marble is a popular color choice and offers a luxurious, modern look.

 Often confused with quartz or marble, quartzite is a solid slab natural stone that’s made of metamorphosed sandstone.
-It’s nearly indestructible and can withstand kitchen acids such as lemon juice or vinegar.
-Most quartzites are white or light-colored due to their quartz content, but vivid colors of quartzite can also be found.
+Quartzite countertops are nearly indestructible and can withstand kitchen acids such as lemon juice or vinegar.
+Most quartzites are white or light-colored due to their quartz content, but vivid colors of quartzite are also available.
 Like other natural stone countertops, quartzite does need to be sealed for stain resistance.
 Gray quartzite can work as a neutral in most kitchens and pairs well with practically any type of decor.

 Laminate is the most affordable of all kitchen countertops.
 It's formed from a thin layer of plastic laminate material bonded to a core of particleboard or MDF (medium-density fiberboard).
-Laminate is lightweight, easy to install and offers a moderate level of stain and scratch resistance.
+Laminate countertops are lightweight, easy to install and offer a moderate level of stain and scratch resistance.

-In keeping with the Farmhouse trend, new or reclaimed wood is becoming a popular choice for unconventional countertops.
+In keeping with the farmhouse trend, new or reclaimed wood is a popular choice for unconventional countertops.
 Wood countertops are green and eco-friendly, highly unique and impart a classic look in your kitchen.
-However, wood countertops require proper sealing and plenty of maintenance to keep it food safe and looking great.
+However, wood countertops require proper sealing and plenty of maintenance to keep them food safe and looking great.

 A new countertop in your kitchen will instantly brighten the room and add value to your home.
+Narrow down these kitchen countertop ideas to find the right choice for your kitchen.
 The Home Depot offers a variety of kitchen countertops and countertop installation services.
-Shop The Home Depot for all your kitchen remodel needs.